qkzk/fm/development.md

   - [x] open temp file from bulk
   - [x] open multiple files
 - [ ] use the new mpsc event parser to read commands from stdin or RPC
+- [x] FIX: too many open files. pdf opened by Poppler...new_from_file aren't closed properly.
+      Open manually and and use Poppler...new_from_data.

 ## TODO